Strider Sport 12 Balance Bike Review

 Ultimately the Strider is a classic bike, which has been around for years, and has many fans - it does its job of getting young children onto two wheels with a fun cycling experience.

-There is a lot to love about the Strider and it's easy to see why it has been a popular choice for years.
+There is a lot to like about the Strider Sport balance bike and it's easy to see why it has been a popular choice for years.
 It's lightweight, easy to adjust and it will fit very small children.

 I will, however, always be drawn to kids bikes that use more conventional bike parts such as air-filled tyres, metal wheels and bearings in the headset, but I can also see some advantages of such a simple design.